 Education Service - DRS operates three residential schools for children with disabilities: the Illinois School for the Deaf in Jacksonville, the Illinois School for the Visually Impaired in Jacksonville, and the Center for Rehabilitation and Education-Roosevelt in Chicago.

 Independent Living Services - DRS assists people with disabilities in maintaining their independence by funding 22 Centers for Independent Living (CILs) throughout the state.
-CILs offer a variety of services to people with disabilities and their families; including five core services.
-The core services are: advocacy; peer counseling; independent living skills training; information and referral services; and transition services which includes assisting individuals in transitioning out of long-term care facilities back into the community, assisting individuals in avoiding institutionalization, and assisting youth with disabilities in transitioning into postsecondary life.
+CILs offer a variety of services to people with disabilities and their families, including five core services.
+These core services are: advocacy; peer counseling; independent living skills training; information and referral services; and transition services, which includes assisting individuals in transitioning out of long-term care facilities back into the community, assisting individuals in avoiding institutionalization, and assisting youth with disabilities in transitioning into postsecondary life.

 Client Assistance Program (CAP) - CAP assists people with disabilities in the VR Program receive quality services by advocating for their interests and helping them identify resources, understand procedures, resolve problems, and protect their rights in the rehabilitation process.